This post discusses substandard automobile insurers and Blumenshine Law Group’s efforts to secure compensation for our clients from these companies.

 Substandard Insurer Tactics

 Substandard auto insurers are notorious for using delaying tactics to avoid paying out claims to their insureds.
 They frequently attempt to discourage injured claimants and their attorneys by denying that any coverage exists.
-In other words, they will not argue about fault or damages, they simply say the insurance policy was void due to some policy application technicality.
+In other words, they will not argue about fault or damages; instead, they claim the insurance policy was void due to a technicality in the policy application.
 The Illinois Department of Insurance Consumer Complaint Report proves this.
-The most recent annual reports list most of the top ten most complained-about companies are substandard insurers.
+The most recent annual reports indicate that most of the top ten companies with the most complaints are substandard insurers.
 Claims Handling is far and away the most common consumer complaint.

-Blumenshine Law Group has a long winning track record when it comes to dealing with substandard auto insurers.
+Blumenshine Law Group has a proven track record of success in handling substandard auto insurers.
 We plan a strategy and implement processes that are geared to prevail in the face of unfair claim denial by substandard insurers.
 Our method of ethical yet rigid litigation has provided our clients with successful results.
 We are not afraid to take these insurers to trial when necessary to give our clients their just compensation.

 Prevailing Against Sub-Standard Insurer

 Case 1: Perez Sanchez v Delphi Insurance Company – The insurer denied our client’s uninsured motorist injury claim.
-They took the position that she was not a “resident” of her mother’s household and thus not a covered insured.
+They took the position that she was not a “resident” of her mother’s household and, therefore, was not a covered insured.
 We took the case to trial and won.

 Our 25-year-old client was walking in a crosswalk when she was struck by an uninsured SUV that fled the scene.
 This young lady suffered multiple traumas, including a closed head injury, loss of consciousness, and vomiting at the scene.
 She had ongoing treatment for her injuries.